 CuMoCo is currently undertaking a diamond drill program of up to 30 holes with lengths up-to-2000 feet.
 The new holes are designed to expand the identified resource and convert its inferred mineral resources to indicated and measured.

-Environmental baseline studies are continuing and bankable metallurgical test work will commence during 2016.
+Work projected for 2017, includes additional drilling, environmental, engineering and metallurgical work.
 Studies indicate that the Sacagawea Bitterroot thrives in disturbed soils, old drill roads and exploration drill pads.

 Finally, based on the results of the Preliminary Economic Assessment (PEA), engineering site selection and design will commence.